tacobayle/aviKvm/README.md

 - Transfer the Avi Qcow2 image to the KVM host or download it from the cloud
 - Create an iso file with network config (IP address, Mask, Gateway) and transfer it to the KVM host
 - Spin up a new instance for the Avi Controller (with the cdrom for IP parameters)
-- Check the Avi controller https reachability
+- Create a new ansible inventory with the IP of the controller VMs
-- Change the default password
-- Configure the Tenant Settings

 Example:
 ansible-playbook -i hostslocalKvm main.yml